bigdoods/ifc-tech.org/docs/contribute/write-new-topic.md

   <tr>
     <td>Concept</td>
     <td>A concept page explains some aspect of IFC.
 For example, a concept page might describe the IFC Deployment object and explain the role it plays as an application is deployed, scaled, and updated.
-Typically, concept pages don't include sequences of steps, but instead provide links to tasks or tutorials.</td>
+Typically, concept pages don't include sequences of steps, but instead provide links to tutorials.</td>
   </tr>

 </table>